asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 * Teams lack an identity tied to expertise and work in a specific area of the system(s)
 * Estimates are treated as deadlines
 * Decisions about the work are disconnected from those doing the work
-* More time is spent on long term high-level estimation sessions than on running experiments and learning
+* More time is spent on long term, high-level estimation sessions than on running experiments and learning

 ## Sticking to the Plan

 These companies plan and batch features in big deliverables as *projects*.
 They consider success hitting a date with a set of features that the customer originally asked for.
-They hold any feedback for the end of the large project, as reacting to the feedback would disrupt the plan.
+They hold any feedback for the end of the large project, since reacting to the feedback would disrupt the plan.
 They oversimplify the challenges of building unknown features and believe that estimates can be translated directly into due dates on Gantt charts.
 Developers have to *"work harder"* if they provided a inaccurate estimate based on a high-level, fifteen-minute conversation six months ago.
 This eliminates any possibility for experimentation and learning in the organization.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Meeting the initial targets is more a definition of failure since it assumes we didn&#39;t learn what the customer really wants...&quot;</p>&mdash; David Bernstein (@ToBeAgile) <a href="https://twitter.com/ToBeAgile/status/912743657836548097?ref_src=twsrc%5Etfw">September 26, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>